Unusual Options Activity Insight: Stable Road Acquisition | Benzinga

 Unusual Options Activity Insight: Stable Road Acquisition

-Shares of Stable Road Acquisition (NASDAQ:SRAC) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $10.
+Shares of Stable Road Acquisition (NASDAQ:SRAC) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $10.55.

 - Option Type: SWEEP